langchain-ai/langchain/templates/rag-google-cloud-sql-pg/README.md

-# RAG - CloudSQL for Postgres
+# RAG - Google Cloud SQL for PostgreSQL

-This template performs RAG using `CloudSQL` and `VertexAI`.
+This template performs RAG using `Cloud SQL for PostgreSQL` and `VertexAI`.

 ## Environment Setup